taboca/telasocial-labs/pages/nodejs-forever-daemon/content.md

 ### Debian

 You will need to create a script in the directory /etc/init.d.
 The most basic script handles at least the arguments "start" and "stop."

+You will need to pass the "-p" path so Forever can setup a working directory where it keeps information about running processes.
+Without this directory your app may fail when it needs to restart or if you need to run the stop action.

     #!/bin/sh
     #/etc/init.d/nodeup